Regular black holes, universes without singularities, and phantom-scalar field transitions: Flat Friedmann model with a scalar field

 \section{Flat Friedmann model with a scalar field}

 Let us consider a flat Friedmann universe filled with a massless scalar field.
-The exact solution for the metric and for the scalar field in this model is well-known and has the following form:
+The exact solution for the metric and for the scalar field in this model is well known and has the following form:

-where a ``dot'' denotes the differentiation with respect to the cosmic time $t$ and the normalization is chosen so as to simplify the form of the equations.
+where a dot denotes the differentiation with respect to the cosmic time $t$ and the normalization is chosen so as to simplify the form of the equations.

-Let us now construct the regularized metric following the recipe of paper \cite{Simpson-Visser}:
+Let us now construct the regularized metric following the recipe of article \cite{Simpson-Visser}:

 A straightforward calculation yields the expressions for the Ricci tensor components:

 The Ricci scalar is